imayobrown/JS-Observations/Objects.md

 ####Prototypes

 As previously stated, since this object was defined using a constructor it now has a prototype property.
 This property is assigned at runtime by the interpreter once it recognizes that this object was defined with a constructor rather than as an object literal. **The prototype property is essentially a pointer to the constructor function.
 By accessing it we can dynamically modify the object definition.** Modifications to an object using the prototype property will propagate to any objects created from Person (using new Person()) or any objects that have inherited from Person.
 Only objects created using a constructor will be assigned this property, object literals do not have this and therefore the object instance must be modified directly.
 This is the power of the prototype property, it allows changes to an object definition to be made in one place and have those changes reflected in numerous other objects simultaneously.
 Where as if objects are always created using object literals then each object has to be modified manually even if they share a common structure.
-Here is an example of accessing and utilizing the prototype property:
+Here is an example of accessing and utilizing the prototype property of the Person class defined above:

+	//Create a Person object named John
+	var John = new Person('John','25');

+	console.log(John.getName()); //Error: getName undefined for John.

+	Person.prototype.getName = function() {
+		return this.name;
+	};

+	console.log(John.getName()); //Prints "John" to console

+Here we can see that even though we didnt make any changes to John he was updated with the change we made to Person using its prototype property.
+This illustrates the propagation of the changes to Person to all of the object instances created from its definition.